-The ICS IHDCYH Talks program is intended to improve knowledge translation of research within IHDCYH’s mandate.
+The IHDCYH Talks program is intended to improve knowledge translation of research within IHDCYH’s mandate.
 The program includes an annual IHDCYH Talks Video Competition:

-Successful videos will be posted on CIHR and IHDCYH social media and other communications materials.
-It is important that the content be engaging, easily understood and accessible to a lay audience.
+Successful videos will be posted on CIHR and IHDCYH social media and shared through other communications channels.
+It is important that the content of the videos be engaging, easily understood and accessible to a lay audience.

 - The content of the video must be related to IHDCYH's mandate and/or strategic research priorities.

-- Demonstrate the value and impact of their research on children, youth and families.
+- The video must demonstrate the value and impact of their research on children, youth and families.

 - Content that does not originate from the applicant's team is acceptable for inclusion with appropriate consent, but should be clearly placed into context and should not be the predominant theme.

 - Applicants are eligible to submit a new or existing video.